 - Chelated minerals – all the trace minerals, copper, zinc and manganese, are chelated.
 Some companies include only a proportion of the total mineral as a chelate.

 They do not include molasses, making them ideal for horses and ponies that require a low-sugar diet.

-How is Alfa-A balancer different from Hi-Fi balancer?
+How is Performance+ Balancer different from Leisure Balancer?

 The Alfa-A range of Fibre Feeds is intended for horses with increased nutritional requirements, whether for work, breeding or weight gain.
-The Alfa-A balancer is formulated with this in mind and contains some extra ingredients and nutrients that should help to keep the horse healthy.
+Dengie Performance+ Balancer is formulated with this in mind and contains some extra ingredients and nutrients that should help to keep the horse healthy.
 It includes the following:

 - A full range of B vitamins, including biotin, to counteract the detrimental effects that ‘stress’ might have on the horse’s digestive system.